modelbased/minirllab/README.md

   * easy to edit and modify
 * learn_vectorised.py
   * no multiprocessing, runs a single process
-  * ppo seems to really need different hyperparameters
+  * ppo seems to really need different hyperparameters in this case
 * hypertune.py
   * uses bayesian optimisation to tune selected hyperparameters
   * uses multiprocessing to run multiple evaluations in parallel